rohitks12/Decoding-the-role-of-DNA-sequence-on-protein-DNA-co-condensation/README.md

 ## Notes

+- We have used ESPResSo-3.3.1 for performing these simulations.
 - It is nessary that the type ID file and initial configuration file used in a simulation match the setup expected by the script.
 - Parameters like protein concentration,interaction strength and runtime can be modified by editing the corresponding sections in the `.tcl` scripts.